DOV-Vlaanderen/pydov/contrib/PFAS_concentrations/README.md

         location = Within(Box(15000, 150000, 270000, 250000, epsg=31370))  # Bounding box Flanders
         save = True
       ```
-      This results in one excel-file with 5 tabs.
-One tab with the soil data from OVAM,
+      This results in six separate excel-files: one with the soil data from pydov,
-      one with the soil data from Lantis, one with the groundwater data from VMM,
+      one with the soil data from OVAM, one with the soil data from Lantis, one with the groundwater data from VMM,
       one with the groundwater data from OVAM and one with the groundwater data from Lantis.